Bachelor's in Music & Computing, BA

 Michal Drewnowski shown playing piano virtually on table while Winston Choi's hands are feature playing along.

-Each year, we bring in several distinguished and emerging composers to teach composition lessons and/or give presentations on their music.
+Each year, we bring in several distinguished and emerging guest artists, such as composers, sound artists, industry professionals, and music business owners/leaders, to teach lessons and give presentations about their creative works and professional paths.

 Male student studying by campus windows with a laptop